Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 ### Mappings

-The mapping section matches a key to a corresponding set of named values.
+The `Mappings` section matches a key to a corresponding set of named values.
 A common use case for mapping is using AWS region as the key to a set of values.
 These values can be used via `FindInMap` function which retrieves the value from a map.
 Here is an example of usage of mapping to map AWS region to AMI.

 {% highlight yaml %}Mappings:
   RegionMap: